-We have issued a Regulatory Return to a selection of around 350 chambers, BSB entities and sole practitioners.
-We have contacted by email those who have been selected.
+We issued a Regulatory Return to a selection of around 350 chambers, BSB entities and sole practitioners.
+We have contacted those who have been selected.
 If you have not heard from us, you do not need to complete the Return.

 The Regulatory Return is a way for us to assess risk across the Bar and levels of compliance with our rules.
 It is an exercise we last undertook in 2015-16, when it was known as the “Supervision Return”.

 In the Return, we asked a range of questions including views on the risks that the profession faces, information about the processes and controls in key areas of practice, and some questions on specific topics that are currently a priority in our strategic plan, such as dealing with allegations of harassment.

 Sole practitioners received a shorter, tailored version of the questionnaire.

 We are mindful that the pandemic has impacted the Bar in different ways and were interested in understanding more about that.
 For example, whether new risks or opportunities have arisen from COVID-19, whether chambers and entities have modified their governance or working practices or whether it has led to changes in how barristers use technology in their work.